gojek/wrest/README.md

 [![Build Status](https://travis-ci.org/c42/wrest.svg?branch=master)](https://travis-ci.org/c42/wrest)

-# Wrest 1.5.4
+# Wrest 2.0.0

 (c) Copyright 2009-2015 [Sidu Ponnappa](http://twitter.com/ponnappa).
 All Rights Reserved.

 Wrest is a ruby REST/HTTP client library which

-* Allows you to use Net::HTTP or libCurl
+* Allows you to use Net::HTTP
 * Allows you to pick your Ruby: use 2.x.x, JRuby 1.7.6 (and higher), JRuby 9.0.0.0.pre2
 * Supports RFC 2616 based [caching](https://github.com/kaiwren/wrest/blob/caching/Caching.markdown)
 * Async http calls using Threads (reliable only on JRuby) or EventMachine